MulberryBeacon/sorting-algorithms/README.md

 # Sorting Algorithms

-A collection of sorting algorithms implemented in JavaScript.
+A collection of sorting algorithms implemented in Python.
 While reviewing some introductory algorithm concepts, I ended up implementing some of the most common sorting algorithms in an attempt to better understand their intricacies.